DenisMedeiros/BPSKModDemod/README.md

-# GAEqualizer
+# BPSKModDemod

-A channel equalizer using genetic algorithms
+A simple simulator of BPSK modulator and demodulator